-Step 1: Select the "Input Files" radiobox on the left of the main window.

-Step 2: Select the files you want to tag.
-You can do this in four ways:

-- a) Click on the File->Open File(s) menu option and select the files you want to tag; - b) Click on the File->Open Dir menu option and select a directory of files you want to tag; - c) Click on the "Load" button next to the "Input Files" label and select the files you want to tag; - d) Drag and drop files directly onto the TagAnt application.

-Note 1: The number of selected files is shown next to the "Input Files" label.

-Note 2: If you click on the File->Close Files menu option or click the "Close" button next to the "Input Files" label, the input files will removed from the list.

-Step 3: Select the language of the files using the combobox next to the "Language" label.

-Step 4: Choose either the "Horizontal" or "Vertical" radiobox for the orientation of the output results.

-Step 5: Click "Start" to begin the tagging process.

-Note 1: A tagged version of the original file will be saved in the same folder as the original file with "\tagged" appended to the end of the filename.

-Note 2: The tagging process can be stopped at any time by clicking the "Stop" button.
+- Step 1: Select the "Input Files" radiobox on the left of the main window. - Step 2: Select the files you want to tag.
+You can do this in four ways: - a) Click on the File->Open File(s) menu option and select the files you want to tag. - b) Click on the File->Open Dir menu option and select a directory of files you want to tag. - c) Click on the "Load" button next to the "Input Files" label and select the files you want to tag. - d) Drag and drop files directly onto the TagAnt application. - Note 1: The number of selected files is shown next to the "Input Files" label. - Note 2: If you click on the File->Close Files menu option or click the "Close" button next to the "Input Files" label, the input files will be removed from the list. - Step 3: Select the language of the files using the combobox next to the "Language" label. - Step 4: Choose either the "Horizontal" or "Vertical" radiobox for the orientation of the output results. - Step 5: Click "Start" to begin the tagging process. - Note 1: A tagged version of the original file will be saved in a separate folder (called "tagged") in the parent folder of the raw text. - Note 2: The tagging process can be stopped at any time by clicking the "Stop" button.